Light therapy glasses are a seriously underrated biohacking health tool. But which one is really worth buying?

 The AYO case is definitely more heavy-duty and has a little room inside for a USB cable and a small charging brick.

-The Luminette case is a little softer and has a bit more room inside for accessories if you need that.
+The Luminette case is a little softer and has a bit more room inside for accessories if you need them.

 The Best Light Therapy Glasses